 The Latest: Syrian refugee sets self on fire at Greek camp

-In this Sunday, Sept.
-20, 2015 file photo, migrants whose boat stalled at sea while crossing from Turkey to Greece swim to approach the shore of the island of Lesbos, Greece.
+20, 2015 file photo, migrants whose boat stalled at sea while crossing from Turkey to Greece swim to approach the shore of the island of Lesbos, Greece. .
+President of the European Parliament Antonio Tajani, right, shares a word with German Chancellor Angela Merkel at the European People's Party congress, in St. Julian's, Malta, Thursday, March 30, 2017.

 Discussions